 UP health minister tests positive for coronavirus, in home isolation

-Lucknow, July 24: Uttar Pradesh Health Minister Jai Pratap Singh is in home home isolation after he tested positive for coronavirus.
+Lucknow, July 24: Uttar Pradesh Health Minister Jai Pratap Singh is in home isolation after he tested positive for coronavirus.
 However, he is asymptomatic and is isolating at his Lucknow home.

-The miniter was suffering from mild fever after which he decided to get himself tested and found to be positive after testing was done through TruNat machine.
+The minister was suffering from mild fever after which he decided to get himself tested and found to be positive after testing was done through TruNat machine.
 However, a sample has also been sent to Lucknow's KGMU lab for confirmation, the reports of which are expected by Friday evening.

-With 2,529 infections Uttar Pradesh covid tally reached to 58,104 on Thursday.
+With 2,529 infections Uttar Pradesh COVID tally reached to 58,104 on Thursday.
 Thirty-four new fatalities were also reported, taking the death toll to 1,298 in the state.

 Coronavirus: With over 30,000 deaths, India now 6th in world ranking for fatalities